stepansnigirev/seed-modifier/README.md

 # Todo:

+- BIP39
+  - replace words
+  - extend length if necessary
+- make generation
-- detect language
+  - html layout
   - detect type of seed
+  - highlight changes
 - detect typos (words not from the list)
 - all types of seeds (01, 100, 101, bip39, check trezor etc)
+- detect language